 We daydream because we may encounter some difficulties in real life or we cannot cope with stress, and as such, we find refuge in imagination.
 Wishful thinking is a form of escapism that can help us build our goals, strategies, or find solutions to various problems.

-Thus, the cerebral activity does not slow down during wishful thinking and daydreaming, as others may believe.
+Thus, cerebral activity does not slow down during daydreaming-like activities, as others may believe.
 On the contrary, the cognitive processes become more intense, which means that we focus more on problems or goals.
 This subsequently leads to a clearer understanding of the steps we need to take while motivating ourselves.

 As a matter of fact, it is even recommended that we allow ourselves to daydream at work, say the British researchers of the University of Lancashire quoted by the Daily Mail.
 The study they have recently published indicates that daydreaming helps us become more creative and find solutions to our problems more easily.

 Furthermore, wishful thinking helps us regulate our emotions, becoming more empathetic and patient.

 But There Are Also Negative Consequences of Wishful Thinking

 There is not much scientific research about the advantages and disadvantages of wishful thinking because it is a phenomenon that has not been studied so far.

 How often it is normal to fall into imaginary scenarios a day is not exactly known, but a warning sign should be made when we come to construct an alternate life in our minds.
 Imaginary lives can profoundly affect our professional and personal life.
 We can no longer see the difference between realistic and unrealistic plans, we may become more easily hurt by people’s behaviour due to the high expectations we start building.